quchen/articles/install_haskell_platform_manually.md

 Configuration
 -------------

-1. Run `cabal update` to get the latest package information.
-(If `cabal` cannot be found, make sure the BINDIR parameter from the GHC installation is in your `$PATH` environment variable.)
+1. The Platform has installed a new `cabal`, located in `PLATFORM-PREFIX/bin`.
+Use this to run `./cabal update` to get the latest package information.
+This will also initialize your `.cabal` directory.

 2. In `~/.cabal/config`, enable `shared`, `library-profiling` and `documentation`, so that subsequent library installations automatically support these features.

-3. Run `cabal install cabal-install`.
+3. Again in the Platform's `bin` directory, run `./cabal install cabal-install`.
+This will get you the newest version of Cabal, with the binary located as usual in `.cabal/bin`.

 4. If you had one before, remember to restore your old `.ghc/ghci.conf`, as it has been removed in the very beginning.